-Boston, MA, March 24, 2020 – Burns & Levinson won an international parental kidnapping case on March 13 on behalf of pro bono client Nelio Nelson Gomes Da Silva, who sought the return of his 10-year-old daughter to Brazil after the child’s Brazilian mother brought her to the U.S. in 2016 without his knowledge or consent.
-The U.S. Court of Appeals for the First Circuit upheld the district court’s ruling in favor of Da Silva, a Brazilian citizen, and affirmed the judgment ordering the child’s return to Brazil.
+Boston, MA, August 11, 2022 – Burns & Levinson won an international parental kidnapping case on behalf of pro bono client Jean Karim, who sought the return of his eight-year-old daughter to the United Kingdom after the child’s mother illegally brought her to the U.S. in 2020 without his knowledge or consent.
+The U.S. District Court for the District of Massachusetts ruled on May 20, 2022 in favor of Karim, a British citizen, that his daughter be returned to him in the U.K. The deadline for filing an appeal to the First Circuit has now expired and Karim’s daughter was returned to the U.K. on August 9, 2022.

-Burns & Levinson filed the action, Nelio Nelson Gomes Da Silva v.
-Marcelene De Aredes, for Da Silva in federal court in Boston in 2018 under the Hague Convention, a treaty that addresses international parental child abductions.
-The mother raised several defenses available under the Hague Convention—including the child was now “well-settled” in the U.S. and should not be returned and faced a “grave risk of harm” if returned to Brazil – all of which were unsuccessful.
+Burns & Levinson filed the action, Jean Karim v.
+Rebecca Nakato, for Karim in federal court in Boston in September 2021 under the Hague Convention, a treaty that addresses international parental child abductions.
+The mother, who now lives in Massachusetts, raised several defenses available under the Hague Convention – including the child was now “well-settled” in the U.S. and should not be returned and faced a “grave risk of harm” if returned to the U.K. – all of which were unsuccessful.

-After a four-day trial, the judge found that the mother wrongfully brought the child to the country, and the mother’s defenses were not supported by the evidence.
-The mother filed an appeal to the First Circuit, which backed the lower court’s findings regarding the mother’s lack of evidence.
+After a video bench trial, the judge found that the mother wrongfully brought the child to the country, and the mother’s defenses were not supported by the evidence.
+The Burns & Levinson team was led by partner Elizabeth Crowley and Emily Weber, members of the firm’s Divorce and Family Group.